sebastianjinich/Similarity-Based-Bioactivity-Predictor/README.md

 # Similarity-Based Bioactivity Predictor (Dockerized)

 ## Overview
-This script predicts the bioactivity of chemical compounds based on similarity measures.
+This algorithm predicts the bioactivity of chemical compounds based on similarity measures.
 It utilizes molecular fingerprints, similarity functions, and different scoring methods to estimate the activity of unknown compounds relative to a known dataset.

 ## Data Used in the Predictor